junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Cas, you sure about this?
 Like, really sure?
 This thing looks like no fun."
 Bobby frowns deep, all the lines on his weathered face crinkled with concern.

-"I'm doing this."
-Cas says simply, unwavering, unbothered by the smell of the liquid or what it would do to him.
+"I'm doing this," Cas says simply, unwavering, unbothered by the smell of the liquid or what it would do to him.
 His mind can only see the place with the bleachy sky and dying woods, a figure with torn flannel running in it, with only a blade in his hands, facing the whole world of monsters created from the beginning of time, no way out, no rest, not even a damn soul to talk to.
 "I'm ready."
 He says.
 He can't be more ready.

 "Alright then," Bobby pushes the jar towards him.